Philippine Accrediting Association of Schools, Colleges and Universities

-The Philippine Accrediting Association of Schools, Colleges and Universities (PAASCU) is a private, voluntary, non-profit and non-stock corporation which was registered with the Securities and Exchange Commission of the Philippines.
-It is a service organization that accredits academic programs which meet commonly accepted standards of quality education.
+The Philippine Accrediting Association of Schools, Colleges and Universities (PAASCU) is a service organization which accredits academic programs as meeting commonly accepted standards of quality education.
+It is a private, voluntary, non-profit, non-stock corporation registered with the Securities and Exchange Commission of the Philippines.

-PAASCU is an accrediting body composed of different private educational institutions that stamp other private schools with a quality standard attained with regard to their programs.
+PAASCU is composed of different private educational institutions which validate other private schools with a quality standard attained with regard to their programs.

 History

 The Br.
 Connon Hall named after Bro.
 Gabriel Connon FSC, president of De La Salle University (DLSU) and the CEAP when PAASCU was established in 1957.

 PAASCU was established in November 5, 1957 as a private, voluntary, non-profit and non-stock corporation.
 Under the suggestion of Bro.
-Hyacinth Gabriel Connon, F.S.C., the president of the Catholic Educational Association of the Philippines (CEAP) in 1953, the CEAP came to the conclusion that standards needed to be created to improve Catholic education in the country.
+Hyacinth Gabriel Connon, F.S.C., president of the Catholic Educational Association of the Philippines (CEAP) in 1953, the CEAP came to the conclusion that standards needed to be created to improve Catholic education in the country.
 A Manual of Accreditation with self-survey forms was crafted for eight different areas: Purposes and Objectives, Faculty, Instruction, Library, Laboratories, Physical Plant, Student Services, and Administration.
-The CEAP established an accreditation committee to form the accreditation association and its standards.
+The CEAP also established an accreditation committee to form the accreditation association and its standards.
 With the help of Fr.
 James Meany, S.J. and other key supporters, the PAASCU was established with Fr.
-Meany as its inaugural president in 1957.
+Meany as inaugural president in 1957.
 The Bureau of Education and Culture (now the Department of Education) formally endorsed PAASCU as an accrediting agency in November 1967.

-In 1977 the Federation of Accrediting Agencies of the Philippines was established and one of its three founding members was PAASCU.

-In 1991 the International Network for Quality Assurance Agencies in Higher Education (INQAAHE) was established and one of its founding members was PAASCU.
-The INQAAHE is an international association of over 200 organizations that are active in theory and practice of quality assurance higher education.
+In 1977, the Federation of Accrediting Agencies of the Philippines was established, with PAASCU and as one of three founding members.
+In 1991, the International Network for Quality Assurance Agencies in Higher Education (INQAAHE) was also established with PAASCU as a founding member.
+INQAAHE is a global association of over 200 organizations are active in theory and practice of quality assurance higher education.

 PAASCU is also one of the founding members of the Asia-Pacific Quality Network (APQN).
 The APQN was established with the purpose of satisfying the needs of quality assurance agencies in higher education.
 PAASCU has since led the way in that regard.

 Accredited Programs by PAASCU

-These are the following programs that are accredited by PAASCU:
+These are the following programs that are accredited by PAASCU, with subordinate programs listed in bullets: